-Science Curriculum • that the life processes common to humans and other animals include growth and reproduction • about the main stages of the human life cycle Age 7-9 Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) name the main external parts of the human body, including scientific names for sexual parts understand the physical differences between males and fen understand how their responsibilities will change in the future who has responsibility for their personal hygiene and who will have responsibility in the future the responsibilities parents have for babies perceptions of being 'grown up' consider ways they affect and are affected by their special particles. be able to listen to and support their friends and manage friendship problems be able to recognize unwanted physical contact and ways of stopping it and getting help be aware of other people's lifestyles an beliefs personal responsibility for personal safety and behaviour Age 9-11 Science Curriculum • that the life processes common to humans and other animals include growth and reproduction • about the main stages of the human life cycle Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) the diversity of lifestyles others' points of view, including their parents' or carers the need for trust and love in established relationships. about, and accept, a wide range of different family arrangements, for example second marriages, fostering, extended families and three or more generations living together the many relationships in which they are involved where individual families and groups can find help about keeping themselves safe when involved with risky activities understand how self-confidence and assertiveness can help them keep themselves safe what makes a healthy lifestyle, what affects mental health and how to make informed choices respect other people's viewpoints and beliefs identify adults they can trust and who they can ask for help be self-confident in a wide range of new situations, such as seeking new friends see things from other people's viewpoints, for example their parents and their carers listen to, support their friends and manage friendship problems why being different can provoke bullying and why this is unacceptable when it is appropriate to take a risk and when to say no and seek help the diversity of values and customs in the school and in the community value themselves and identify positive things about themselves
+Science Curriculum Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) Age 7-9 scientific namesunderstand the external parts of the human body, including for sexual parts physical differences between males and female their responsibilities will change in the future carry out regular personal hygiene routines es who has responsibility for their personal hygiene and who will have responsibility in the future the responsibilities parents have for babies perceptions of being 'grown up' consider ways t hey affect and are affected by their special peo be able to listen to and support their friends and manage friendship problems be able to recognize unwanted physical contact and ways of stopping it and getting help be aware of other people's lifestyles an beliefs personal responsibility for personal safety and behaviour Science Curriculum that the life processes common to humarabout the main stages of the human life of ns and other animals include growth and reproduction cycle Age 9-11 Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) following simple s about the physical happen and how t understand that p different people viruses (including HIV) can affect health and that afe routines can reduce their spread I changes that take place at puberty, why they to manage them hysical changes take place at different rates for the human lifecycle, including sexual intercourse recognize their changing emotions with friends and family and be able to express their feelings positively recognize and challenge stereotypes, for example in relation to gender recognize the pressure of unwanted physical contact, and know ways of resisting it the diversity of lifestyles others' points of view, including their parents' or carers the need for trust and love in established relationships. about, and accept, a wide range of different family arrangements, for example second marriages, fostering, extended families and three or more generations living together where individua about keeping the activities understand how them keep them what makes a h I families and groups can find help nemselves safe when involved with risky self-confidence and assertiveness can help uselves safe ealthy lifestyle, what affects mental health e informed choices respect other people's viewpoints and beliefs identify adults they can trust and who they can ask for help be self-confident in a wide range of new situations, such as seeking new friends see things from other people's viewpoints, for example their parents and their carers listen to, support their friends and manage friendship problems why being different can provoke bullying and why this is unacceptable when it is appropriate to take a risk and when to say no and seek help the diversity of values and customs in the school and in the community value themselves and identify positive things about themselves

 Items in the first row of PSHE are most likely to be delivered in an SRE unit.

-Items in the second row of PSHE are most likely to be delivered in other areas of PSHE, such as 'My Relationships'.
+Items in the second row of PSHE are most likely to be delivered in other areas of PSHE, such as 'My Relationships'. -- ---